-4.8.2.
-CLOCK GENERATION AND DISTRIBUTION
+4.8.2 Clock Generation and Distribution

 PAC receives two outputs of a clock synthesizer on the HCLKIN and PCLKIN pins.
-PAC uses these signals to clock internal logic and provide clocking control to PAC's interfaces.
+PAC uses these signals to clock internal logic and provide clocking control to PAC interfaces.

+The clock signal requirements for the host clock are outlined in the 2.5V Processor Clock Driver Specification.
 The clock skew between two host clock outputs of the synthesizer must be less than 250 ps (@1.25V).
 The clock skew between two PCI clock outputs of the synthesizer must be less than 500 ps (@1.5V).
 In addition, the host clocks should always lead the PCI clocks by a minimum of 1 ns and a maximum of 4 ns.
 PAC requires a 45%/55% maximum output duty cycle.
 A maximum of 250 ps jitter must be maintained on the host clocks going from cycle to cycle.